Conformalised data synthesis: Conformalised data synthesis

 \section{Conformalised data synthesis}

-In this section, we propose a unique data synthesis algorithm that introduces statistical confidence to the data generation process.
+In this section, we propose a unique data synthesis algorithm that measures the feature space confidence during the generation process.
 The basis of our confidence measure is the foundational Conformal Prediction framework, traditionally used for prediction and distribution testing tasks (\Cref{sec:cpBackground}).
 Our work presents a novel extension of the conformal technique to data generation, a previously unexplored domain.
-After examining our proposal's implications for the synthesised data (\Cref{sec:proposalImplications}), we comprehensively discuss our algorithm's design, theoretical guarantees, and practical characteristics (\Cref{sec:proposedAlgorithm}).
+After examining our proposal's implications for the synthesised data (\Cref{sec:proposalImplications}), we comprehensively discuss our algorithm's design and characteristics (\Cref{sec:proposedAlgorithm}).